 For an inside look at knackeries, please view our undercover investigation

-CPR believes that the racing industry who is responsible for bringing these horses into the world owes a duty to provide an alternative for these horses when they can no longer race.
-In August 2013, CPR submitted a Proposal for the Rehabilitation and Rehoming of Racehorses in Australia which uses 1% of betting turnover In 2019 that would equate to $210 million annually to rehabilitate, retrain and rehome ex-racehorses, while also suggesting other initiatives to reducing breeding to a more sustainable level.
+CPR believes that the racing industry who is responsible for bringing these horses into the world owes then a lifelong duty of care.
+However, so long as they refuse, the very least they can do is to provide an alternative for these horses when they can no longer race.
+In August 2013, CPR submitted a Proposal for the Rehabilitation and Rehoming of Racehorses in Australia which uses 1% of betting turnover to help provide these alternatives, while also suggesting other initiatives to reduce breeding.
+In 2019, 1% would equate to $210 million annually to rehabilitate, retrain and rehome ex-racehorses.

 Given that the racing industry would not exist without the racehorse, we believe that contributing just 1% back to the horse is the very least the industry can do.

 Jumping sports like showjumping and cross country are competed in individually, where horse and rider are given appropriate space and time to negotiate a jump.
 Conversely, jumps racing sees a group of horses who are collectively racing at high speed trying to negotiate as many as 33 obstacles, over very long distances – a recipe for disaster.
 Combining jumping and racing simply cannot be made safe.

 The number of people involved in jumps racing is so minimal that the economic impacts will be negligible.
 In Victoria in 2012, only 67 trainers participated in jumps racing and all of them also trained flat horses.
 In the same year, Victoria had only 27 jumps jockeys, again with most of them making their money through other forms of income such as track work.